MattBokovitz1/Weather-App/README.md

 # Weather-App
-React application that allows user to search and display weather forecast.
+React application that allows user to search for city and display weather forecast.

 To run app:
 1. git clone this repo